LeoQK/Manual/README.md

 ## Collaboration and Coaching

+**We aim to help you better understand the value of gaming skillsets and how to bring them into enterprise.**

 Gaming is all about community.
 So is gaming for enterprise.
 Whether you're a gamer excited about applying your gaming skills to your career, or you're working for an organization excited about the potential of gaming talent, we want to work with you.
-We aim to help you better understand the value of gaming skillsets and how to bring them into enterprise.

 Connect with us on [Discord](https://discord.gg/Cz8XszM) or shoot us an [email](mailto:hi@mapcontrol.io) and we'd be thrilled to start a conversation.